pseandersson/lsystem/README.md

 _example.py_ contains multiple set of rules and pattern, demonstrating usage of the entire library. _There are a lot of commented lines!!!_

 _index.html_ is a web page meant to be a intuitive user interface where one could learn programming in a playful way.
-It uses __Brython__ in order to call the python script(currently broken)
+It uses __Brython__ in order to call the python script.